morteza-taheri/VpnM/Markdown.md

 When parsing CSV:

-If the CSV indicates SSTP support, use the OpenVPN TCP hostname and port (parsed from the OpenVPN config) as the SSTP hostname and port.
+If the CSV indicates SSTP support (via protocol flags or other indicators), use the OpenVPN TCP hostname and port (parsed from the OpenVPN config) as the SSTP hostname and port.

 If OpenVPN TCP is not available, fallback to SSL-VPN (SoftEther TCP) hostname and port.